Dabl at Home

 Plan for the worst and hope for the best.

 Of course, the hope is that you and your family members are never bitten by a venomous snake.
-But in the event a bite does occur, being prepared with a game plan of what to do and where to go will only benefit the bite victim.
-Make sure you know where the nearest hospital to your home is located, and if they have anti-venom in the event you or a loved one needs it.
+Teach everyone what to do during an unplanned snake encounter to try to prevent snake bites.
+But in the event a snake bite does occur, being prepared with a game plan of what to do and where to go will only benefit the bite victim.
+Make sure you know where the nearest hospital to your home is located, and if they have anti-venom in the event you or a person you love needs it.
 Do your best to stay calm, keep the bitten area still and raised, and remove any jewelry or clothing that could restrict blood flow as the extremity swells.
 Do not drive yourself to the hospital, and call 911 immediately for additional assistance or if you need a ride to the hospital.
 Do not use ice to cool the bite area, do not use a tourniquet, and never try to cut open the wound to suck out the venom.

-If you’re not sure what type of snake bit you, containing the snake or getting a picture of a snake for identification can be helpful for getting you proper treatment.
+If you're not sure what type of snake bit you, containing the snake or getting a picture of the snake for identification can be helpful for getting you proper treatment.
 However, only do this if you can do so safely, or else you may be dealing with multiple snake bites at once.
 If you are pretty sure you or a loved one has been bitten by a rattlesnake, you do not need to identify the type of rattler as all rattlesnake bites are treated in the same way.
-That said, many people leave a family member behind to watch the snake from a safe distance until animal control or the fire department can come remove the snake safely before it bites someone else.
+That said, many people leave a family member behind to watch the snake from a safe distance until animal control or the fire department can come remove the snake safely before it has the chance to bite someone else.